tronprotocol/tron-eventquery/README.md

  ## Delete expire data
 - troneventquery/deleteData.sh is used to delete expire data
-- using crontable delete regularly mongodb expire data(if not delete, visit delay time will become too long)
+- using crontable delete regularly mongodb expire data(if not delete, the database will be too big)

 ## What is the main HTTP service?